Once the new roof was put into place, several decisions had to be made. One of them had to do with

 The exterior shell complete except for choosing a color and painting the "pre-primed" siding.

-The chosen siding was fiber cement, solid boardsthat look like wood and cut like wood.
+chosen siding was fiber cement, solid boardsthat look like wood and cut like wood.

-The difference being these boards are made of silica and will not rot or have issues with insects.
+are made of silica and will not rot or have issues with insects.